 Instructions

-- In a shallow dish, whisk together the kosher salt, paprika, thyme, oregano, onion powder, garlic powder, and cayenne.
+- In a shallow dish, combine the kosher salt, paprika, thyme, oregano, onion powder, garlic powder, and cayenne.

 - Sprinkle the halibut fillets with the seasoning mixture, pressing with your fingers to help the coating adhere.

-- When the butter starts foaming, add the halibut fillets, skin-side down.
-Cook them until their bottoms are blackened, 3-4 minutes.
+- When the butter starts foaming, add the halibut fillets.
+Cook them until their bottoms are blackened, about 3 minutes.

-- Turn the fillets to the other side, reduce the heat to medium, and cook until the fish turn from translucent into opaque and white (it’s fine to cut a small slit and peek), about 3 more minutes.
+- Turn the fillets to the other side, reduce the heat to medium, and cook until they turn from translucent into opaque and white (it’s fine to cut a small slit and peek), about 3 more minutes.

 - Spoon the pan juices on top of the fish and serve.Â